talhanai/neural-feature-insert/README.md

 # neural-feature-insert
 **mnist_mlp_insert.py** is a script that shows how to model a feedforward neural network with features inserted at different layers.
 The code was adapted from [this example](https://github.com/keras-team/keras/blob/master/examples/mnist_mlp.py).
-The code utilizes the MNIST dataset, and evaluates neural networks with three features sets.
+The code utilizes the MNIST dataset, a feedforward network with 2 layers, and evaluates the network with three features sets.

 1. **Raw** features.
 The standard 784 dimension vector per image.
 2. **Even** feature, which is a binary value indicating if the number is even or not.